Gallurese

-Gallurese (gadduresu) is a Romance language from the Italo-Dalmatian family spoken in the region of Gallura, northeastern Sardinia.
-It is sometimes considered a dialect of southern Corsican or a transitional language between Corsican and Sardinian.
+Gallurese (gadduresu) is a Romance dialect of the Italo-Dalmatian family spoken in the region of Gallura, northeastern Sardinia.
+Gallurese is variously described as a distinct southern dialect of Corsican or transitional language of the dialect continuum between Corsican and Sardinian.
 "Gallurese International Day" (Ciurrata Internaziunali di la Linga Gadduresa) takes place each year in Palau (Sardinia) with the participation of orators from other areas, including Corsica.

-Gallurese morphology and vocabulary are close to southern Corsican, especially the dialects of Sartene and Porto-Vecchio, whereas its phonology and syntax are similar to those of Sardinian.
+Gallurese is generally considered a southern Corsican dialect, sharing close resemblance in morphology and vocabulary with the dialects of Sartene and Porto-Vecchio on Corsica, whereas its phonology and syntax are similar to those of Sardinian.
 One third of Gallurese vocabulary is also influenced by Logudorese Sardinian, Catalan, and Spanish.

 The Sassarese language, spoken in the area of Sassari, shares similar transitional traits between Tuscan, Corsican and Sardinian but, in comparison with Gallurese, is definitely closer to the Logudorese dialects of Sardinian.

 History

 The most ancient literary sources in Gallurese date back to the early 17th century, mainly as poetry and religious odes.
 Some late Middle Age fragments suggest that the formation of the language could be dated to the early 15th century.
 The origin and the development of Gallurese are debated.
 Max Leopold Wagner and Maurice Le Lannou argued that successive migration waves from Southern Corsica, promoted under the Aragonese rule to repopulate an area devastated by famine and pandemics, were crucial in the formation of a transitional language.